open-resources/dash_curriculum/_sources/part4/chapter13.md

 ````

 Notice how adjusting the range slider to the right increases the data set used, which increases the amount of time it takes the app to refresh and plot the data.
-As you can see, there are huge performance differences betweeen 600 data points and 100 thousand data points used.
+As you can see, there are huge performance differences between 600 data points and 100 thousand data points used.
 To handle even much larger data sets, you will learn the different graphs that you can use as well as how to use stored data to improve app performance.
 Before that, Dash itself comes with a really handy built-in functionality to better analyse and understand the performance of your app -- the Dash Developer Tools.
-Let's go!

 ## 13.2 Dash Developer Tools
 The Dash Developer Tools is a set of tools to make debugging and developing Dash apps more productive and pleasant.
 These tools are enabled when developing your Dash app and are not intended when deploying your application to production.
 In order to make use of the Dash Developer Tools you must run your app with `debug=True`.
-When you do this, your app will always display a blue circular button on the bottom right corner of your app with angle brackets in it.
+When you do this, your app will always display a blue circular button in the bottom right corner of your app with angle brackets in it.
 This button will grant you access to error messages and information about your callbacks.

 ```{admonition} Dash Developer Tools
 For an overview of the other tools within the Developer Tools, look at the [official documentation](https://dash.plotly.com/devtools).